Nestlé's Departure from the Dairy Methane Action Alliance: Implications for New Zealand's Dairy Industry

 - 3 min read

-The Dairy Methane Action Alliance was set up by the Environmental Defense Fund in 2023.
-Members of the Alliance pledged to publicly measure and report dairy methane emissions from their supply chains and publish methane reduction plans.
-Most methane emissions in the dairy industry are from livestock.
+The Dairy Methane Action Alliance was established by the Environmental Defense Fund in 2023.
+Members of the Alliance committed to measuring and reporting dairy methane emissions from their supply chains.
+They also pledged to publish methane reduction plans.
+Most methane emissions in the dairy industry originate from livestock.

-Other members of the Alliance include General Mills and CloverSonoma.
-Four of the top 20 world dairy companies were members, now three.
-New Zealand-based dairy companies are not members.
+Other notable members included General Mills and CloverSonoma.
+Initially, four of the world's top 20 dairy companies were part of the Alliance; now, only three remain.
+Notably, New Zealand-based dairy companies have not joined.

-Nestlé quietly abandoned the Alliance last month, with their logo disappearing from the EDS website (Bloomberg September 2025).
-Perhaps they read our blog article "Huge pieces of Antarctica are not falling off because of livestock emissions" (!).
-But more likely Nestlé is aware of the the International Energy Agency's recent report that shows fossil-fuel methane emissions are 110% of livestock emissions now and will go to 150% in future, making participation in the Dairy Methane Action Alliance futile.
-The company remains committed to its net zero emissions target.
+Nestlé quietly withdrew from the Alliance last month.
+Their logo has vanished from the EDS website (Bloomberg, September 2025).
+This decision may stem from their awareness of the International Energy Agency's recent report.
+The report indicates that fossil-fuel methane emissions now exceed livestock emissions by 110%.
+Projections suggest this gap will widen to 150% in the future.
+Thus, participation in the Dairy Methane Action Alliance may seem futile for Nestlé.
+Despite this, the company remains committed to its net-zero emissions target.

-Nestlé has also probably noted that after 16 years' research into reducing livestock methane emissions (by the Global Research Alliance on Agricultural Greenhouse Gases), only a 10% reduction can be expected with current nascent technologies.
-This at a cost of around $NZD80-85 per unit (updated estimate Professor Moot, Lincoln University pers comm).
+Nestlé likely noted that after 16 years of research into reducing livestock methane emissions, only a 10% reduction is achievable with current technologies.
+This reduction comes at a cost of approximately $NZD80-85 per unit, according to updated estimates from Professor Moot at Lincoln University.

-Carbon credits in New Zealand are currently $NZD56 ($USD32) per unit.
-Only 3% of carbon prices worldwide are above the World Bank's recommended 2030 level of $USD50 -100 per unit needed to drive emission reductions.
-Public pressure, not financial, is the main driver persuading companies and nations to reduce emissions and provide "climate-friendly" goods and services.
-An important secondary driver is the rapid expansion of cleaner, cheaper, safer, and quick-to-install solar energy technologies.
+As of now, carbon credits in New Zealand are priced at $NZD56 ($USD32) per unit.
+Alarmingly, only 3% of carbon prices globally exceed the World Bank's recommended 2030 level of $USD50-100 per unit.
+This level is essential for driving meaningful emission reductions.
+Public pressure, rather than financial incentives, is the primary motivator for companies and nations to reduce emissions and offer "climate-friendly" products.
+Additionally, the rapid expansion of cleaner, cheaper, and safer solar energy technologies serves as a significant secondary driver.

-Perhaps Nestlé and other major global dairy companies might join a campaign to have animal emissions taken out of the Paris Climate Agreement.
-These companies have very significant global lobbying power.
-New Zealand could coordinate the campaign, leading the 68 nations in the Global Research Alliance, and assisted by food industry groups, to lobby the IPCC to remove animal emissions from the Paris Climate Agreement.
-Only eight words need to be added to the Agreement:
+There is a compelling argument for Nestlé and other major global dairy companies to advocate for the removal of animal emissions from the Paris Climate Agreement.
+These companies wield significant global lobbying power.
+New Zealand could take the lead in this campaign, coordinating efforts among the 68 nations in the Global Research Alliance.
+Food industry groups could assist in lobbying the IPCC to amend the Agreement.
+The proposed addition is simple:

 "This Agreement shall not apply to animal emissions."

-For the good of New Zealand and the global food industry, the responsible authorities need to get on with it now.
+For the benefit of New Zealand and the global food industry, it is crucial that responsible authorities begin this work immediately.

 Author: